Failsafe Records

-Failsafe Records is a record label that was founded in 1984 in Christchurch, New Zealand.
+Failsafe Records is a New Zealand record label with a decades-long association to the Christchurch music scene.
 It started a long line of releases, including a chain of compilations that featured many artists (notably JPSE, Double Happys, Nocturnal Projections and Loves Ugly Children) who later appeared on Flying Nun Records, major labels, or other larger indies.

 History

-The label has recently released a string of 'collected works' discs in its Retrogenic Series, for artists such as Jay Clarkson and Breathing Cage, Pop Mechanix, Beat Rhythm Fashion, Children's Hour, Eight Living Legs, Dolphin and YFC.

-Failsafe maintains a website which contains a large music history section on the local and New Zealand wide music scene, mostly centred on the early 1980s bands and where they went to.
+Failsafe was started by Rob Mayes in 1983, in response to the lack of access to recordings and releases of the bands who were playing at Christchurch venues.
+"I'm not trying to make a million dollars, I'm just trying to preserve art," he told Rip it Up in 1993.

 The label had a big upsurge in the early 1990s with the release of its Avalanche Compilation featuring Loves Ugly Children alongside Pumpkinhead, 147Swordfish (featuring two members of Salmonella Dub and David Wernhan who went on to sculpt live sounds for Shihad and S Dub), Lurch and Supertanker.
 The label also released work by Christchurch moody pop band Throw, Malchicks and Squirm, and its genre encompassed indie guitar disc Good Things.

 In 1995, the label went into hibernation before resurfacing in 2001 with releases from Degrees K, Substandard, Eskimo (now Kimo) and Hooster before launching in 2005 its Retrogenic Series of retrospective releases focusing on key overlooked bands from the past 25 years.
 Wave 2 of the Retrogenic Series is scheduled for 2008.
 The label continues to work as a completely independent label and distributor.

+The Label has consistently released new recorded works including recordings for Beat Rhythm Fashion, Springloader, Haiku Redo, Orangefarm, Supertanker, Crash, and YFC, as well as continuing its collected works series with deluxe remastered and expanded albums for Mainly Spaniards, The Lils, Breathing Cage, Atomic Blossom, Eight Living Legs, and Throw.